The unexpected hero, Galen the sorcerer’s apprentice, from the 1981 film Dragonslayer.

 Some didn’t want to wait.
 With magic becoming scarce, a group of peasant farmers sought Ulrich the Sorcerer.
 They asked him to slay their dragon.

-Ulrich had already seen everything that transpired in his fires.
+Ulrich had already seen everything that transpired – in his scrying fires.
 By the time the group arrived, he had already made his decision.

 The Road Goes Ever On